 This one is yet another great choice for beginners looking to pick up their first guitar.
 The guitar features a Calputa Fretboard and Calputa Bridge.

 This acoustic also features a Liden Top and a black pick guard.
-At only $69.95, this is another steal for beginners looking to start their journey as a musician.
+This is another steal for beginners looking to start their journey as a musician.

 For such a low price, you’ll be shocked to find high quality play ability and a crisp, resonant sound worthy of a much higher price tag.